Fredenh/cds_visual/README.md

 * Then you run ```bash setup.sh``` from the command line to install requirements and create the virtual environment
 * Run ```source ./assignment1_env/bin/activate```
 * To run the script, run ```python3 src/code.py```
-*

-python -c "import zipfile; zipfile.ZipFile('path/to/your/file.zip', 'r').extractall('in')"

-To run the main task make sure to navigate to the "assignment1" folder.
-Then run the following from the command line:

-python3 src/code.py
+* If you want to see the results of a different target image than the default then run ```python3 src/code.py image_1300.jpg```.
+Here i just exemplify with image 1300, but you can chose any picture between 0001 and 1360.

-After running the script the results are located in the "out" folder as "top_five.csv"
+* After running the script the results are located in the _out_ folder as "top_five.csv"